codeql-agent-project/codeql-agent-extension/README.md

 You also can install [Output Colorizer](https://marketplace.visualstudio.com/items?itemName=IBM.output-colorizer) (optional) to colorize the output log.

-## Installation

-In Visual Studio Code, you can install CodeQL Agent on **Extensions View** (Ctrl + Shift + X) or you can download it from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=DoubleVKay.codeql-agent)

-Before running CodeQL Agent, please make sure that you are checked the [Requirements](#Requirements).

 ## Getting started

 1. Open your source code in Visual Studio Code.
 2. Click the **Scan** button on the extension view panel.
-3. CodeQL Agent execute code scanning automatically.
-It will take some time for the first run.
+3. CodeQL Agent executes code scanning automatically.
+It will take some time for the first time run (see [How does it work?](#how-does-it-work)).
 4. The results of code scanning will display on the **SARIF Viewer panel**.

 ## Usage